 - 3. The office in which the package is signed is responsible for its distribution. - a.
-Escalated NOVs should be e-mailed to "OEWEB" when they are put in ADAMS to ensure that they are posted to the Enforcement Web site in a timely manner.
-The e-mail should include a statement such as; "the licensee has received a copy of the enforcement action." - b.
+Escalated NOVs should be emailed to "OEWEB" when they are put in ADAMS to ensure that they are posted to the Enforcement Web site in a timely manner.
+The email should include a statement such as; "the licensee has received a copy of the enforcement action." - b.
 Distribution lists for NRC addressees are in Appendix D. - c.
-A copy should be sent to the appropriate State.
-(The region's State Liaison Officer will normally handle this for program office cases upon request from OE to the regional enforcement staff.) - 4.
+External Stakeholders should be considered for inclusion in distribution (see Section 6, "External Stakeholders). - 4.
 For all escalated enforcement actions involving medical licensees, the distribution list should include the Chairman and Board of Trustees. - B. In order to provide members of the public referenced information as soon as possible, when a press release is involved, the staff should release any escalated enforcement action to the public via ADAMS and the Enforcement Web site as soon as possible after it has notified the recipient of the enforcement action by e-mail or facsimile.